-Stephanie has been a regular contributor and leader for Bloggy Moms and Just Be Enough, and wrote content for Blogmutt as a freelance writer.
+Stephanie has been a regular contributor and leader for Bloggy Moms and Just Be Enough and currently writes content for Our Write Side.

 You can find a full listing of her works on her Amazon author page.
-She is also known around here as The Sassy Scorpio Scribe, keeps your writing tight with the Friday Flasher prompt series, and the creator of the chilling Coldly Calculating writing prompt series.
+She is also known around here as The Sassy Scorpio Scribe, and the creator of the Out of Context??writing prompt series.
 She writes regularly for OWS Ink: Literary Journal.
 She ??is the dean of OWS U and also leads??the marketing and coaching??divisions of OWS Ink, LLC.

 Our Write Side Editors: